(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Your new pet must see the vet for an initial checkup and vaccinations if he's a new puppy or kitty.
 Dogs and cats will need a round of shots at eight weeks, 12 weeks, and 16 weeks.

 While these vaccines can run $30-$50 each at a veterinarian clinic, there are less expensive options.

 Many humane societies offer New Puppy/Kitten Packages that bundle these vaccines with spay/neuter surgery, saving you hundreds of dollars.

-Dogs can receive all of their initial vaccines (distemper/parvo, rabies, and deworming) plus spay or neuter surgery (to be performed within six months) for around $120.
+Dogs can receive all initial vaccines (distemper/parvo, rabies, and deworming) plus spay or neuter surgery (to be performed within six months) for around $120.

-A cat package (including FVRCP and FELV series and rabies vaccines and deworming) plus spay or neuter surgery costs around $110.
+A cat package (including FVRCP and FELV series, rabies vaccines, and deworming) plus spay or neuter surgery costs around $110.